 If your income is too low to qualify for a tax credit, you may enroll in Medi-Cal.
 Those who don’t wish to enroll in Medi-Cal may be eligible to purchase lower cost catastrophic coverage.
 If you choose not to enroll in a qualifying health plan, you will likely pay a penalty on your 2020 state income tax.

 Covered California plans increased by a fairly small amount in 2020.
 Rate increases for certain plans were higher – especially for Silver level plans.
 The average statewide increase in Covered CA was .8% for 2020.
 However, keep in mind that some areas/plans may have increased by more than 10%.
 And, your premiums will increase due to your age change as well.
 Your rates are based on your age on January 1st so each year your age category moves up.

 Some people will be eligible for premium credits through Covered California (see below) which will lower their rates.

 Can I get help to pay for insurance?

 Some people qualify for a substantial subsidy of their insurance premium.
 The subsidy is available only for those who buy a policy in the Covered California.
-The subsidy is based upon the cost of the “Silver Plan.”
+The federal subsidy is based upon the cost of the “Silver Plan.”
 People whose household incomes are under 400% of the federal poverty level (FPL) will qualify.
+The state subsidy will apply to those making between 400% and 600% of the FPL.
 For assistance in determining your eligibility, call us at (800) 939-8088.

 This is confusing.
 How can I get help?